 Make sure FrontBase is installed on the machine you intend to run the central database on.
 See http://www.frontbase.com for a binary of FrontBase for your operating system.
-In case of MacOSX simply install the FrontBae binary from our essentials package on the central host as well.
+In case of MacOSX, FrontBae is installed automatically when you start Cassiopeia for the first time.

 Now start FrontBaseManager.app (part of the FrontBase installation) on one of your MacOSX clients